 |Frequency range||60 Hz – 24000 Hz (+/- 3 dB)|

 In a vacuum, these are far from the most gorgeous speakers we’ve seen.
-But, as soon as we start judging the exterior – and indeed the overall build – of the T15 relative to its price and the competition it has in this price range, things start to look up.
+But, as soon as we start judging the exterior – and the overall build – of the T15 relative to its price and to the competition it has in this price range, things start to look up.

-At the MSRP of $100, these are one of the nicer looking speakers you’ll find.
+At the MSRP of $100, these are one of the nicer-looking speakers you’ll find.
 They’re made of a half-inch MDF that’s topped off with a wood-grain texture that’s both appealing and refreshing next to all the vinyl.
-It also has the benefit of being black, meaning that it will integrate quite nicely in a variety of setups without any problems.
+It also has the benefit of being black, meaning that it will integrate quite nicely into a variety of setups without any problems.

 So, what can you pair these bad boys with?

-Well, they work in a variety of situation: they’re great for home cinema and perfectly capable of bringing an immersive experience on their own in a simple stereo configuration.
+Well, they work in a variety of situations: they’re awesome for home cinema and perfectly capable of bringing an immersive experience on their own in a simple stereo configuration.
 But they can also be used either as front or rear speakers in a surround sound configuration, as they’re fully compatible with both Dolby and DTS.

 This is the only thing that can somewhat hamper their cost-effectiveness; if you’re looking to make a single purchase and be good to go, a slightly more expensive pair of active speakers may end up saving you money in the long run.

 This is what truly separates it from the rest of the riffraff that you can find at this price range.
 Instead of including only the bare minimum, the folk at Polk went the extra mile to ensure the T15 is a genuinely impressive affordable offering.

-What this means is that you won’t have to suffer any signal interferences from cables and nearby devices when using the T15.
+What this means is that you won’t have to suffer any signal interference from cables or nearby devices when using the T15.
 You can comfortably charge your smartphone right next to the speaker, even receive calls and messages, and the T15 will ignore it like it’s that last week’s pile of garbage that you forgot to take out.

-People like to make a bigger deal out of where the port is placed than it warrants; this is largely an aesthetics thing.
-But in this case, having the port in the front enables the great benefit of the speaker being physically capable of accommodating a screw slot on the back for wall mounting, which is always a plus.
+People like to make a bigger deal out of where the port is placed than it warrants; this is largely an aesthetic thing.
+But in this case, having the port in the front enables the benefit of the speaker being physically capable of accommodating a screw slot on the back for wall mounting, which is always a perk.

-Couple this with the compact size of the T15 and you’ve got yourself a pair of speakers that you can fit literary wherever you see fit.
-They work well on shelves, desktops, walls, you name it.
+Couple this with the compact size of the T15, and you’ve got yourself a pair of speakers that you can fit literary wherever you see fit.
+They work well on shelves, desktops, walls; you name it.
 What’s more, they even come with adhesive rubber pads that you can stick to whichever side of the speaker you decide is the bottom.

 In all honesty, it sounds better than it should.

 The overall sound is very warm, but while we could say that it lacks some detail, this wasn’t too surprising.
 You can’t get everything for this price, but the T15 still has a lot to offer.

-As for the frequencies, we very much like how the T15 handles the bass.
+As for the frequencies, we like how the T15 handles the bass.
 These are definitely bass-heavy speakers, and even without a subwoofer, they’ve got some genuine power behind them; way more power than you’d expect from speakers of this size.

 The mids are also pretty good.
-Voices aren’t really the T15’s forte, but they at the very least average for the price.
+Voices aren’t really the T15’s forte, but they are, at the very least, average for the price.
 You won’t ever find them lacking in multimedia, but it’s fair to say you’ll get a bit more out of the T15 if the music you listen to isn’t vocal-heavy.

-If there’s any frequency that can come across as somewhat neglected, at least at first glance, then that’s got to be the high treble, as it is a bit receded.
 It’s not bad per se, but it does very much take a back seat while the other frequencies drive in the front.
-Depending on what type of music you listen to, this can even be a positive, since the treble does tend to get artificially boosted in recordings nowadays.
-If you’re not a fan of shrilling highs, you certainly won’t mind this, but even if you are, it’s not pronounced to the point where it should make-or-break your decision to buy these speakers; especially since the amp can be used to add a level of detail to the highs very easily.
+Depending on what type of music you listen to, this can even be a good thing since the treble does tend to get artificially boosted in recordings nowadays.

 So, are the Polk Audio T15 speakers the best speakers ever?
 Heck no!

-But they’re phenomenal when you add their price into the mix, and this is how we handle scores in our reviews.
-Even at the MSRP of $100, these have a lot to offer, but when you take into consideration the fact that these are fairly old speakers that are on discounts more often than not, they become the ultimate budget solution with a capital A for Affordable.
+But they’re phenomenal when you add their price to the mix, and this is how we handle scores in our reviews.
+Even at the MSRP of $100, these have a lot to offer.
+Still, when you consider the fact that these are fairly old speakers that are on discount more often than not, they become the ultimate budget solution, with a capital A for Affordable.

-So if the T15 tickles your fancy, we suggest purchasing it sooner rather than later as we can easily see the model getting discontinued in the near future.
-Although waiting for the next sale to get them at a hefty discount certainly won’t hurt.
+So if the T15 tickles your fancy, we suggest buying it sooner rather than later as we can easily see the model getting discontinued in the near future, although waiting for the next sale to get them at a hefty discount certainly won’t hurt.

 On the other hand, if you want something similar but a bit more powerful and pricey, check out our review of the Klipsch R-15M.